CompuTec/computec-docs/docs/labels/setup/configuration/general-configuration.md

 Crystal printers have the following options:

-- SaveAsPdf – when this parameter is set to True, every print will also be saved as a PDF file (the option can be active simultaneously with the printing option)
+- **SaveAsPdf**: when this parameter is set to True, every print will also be saved as a PDF file (the option can be active simultaneously with the printing option)
-- Physical Name – all printers available on the server
+- **Physical Name**: all printers available on the server

   ![Printers](./media/general-configuration/windows-printers.webp)

 Zebra printers have the following options:

-- Physical Name – all printers available on the server
+- **Physical Name**: all printers available on the server
-- CodePage – code page declaration
+- **CodePage**: code page declaration

 Bixolon printers have the following options:

-- Physical Name – all printers available on the server.
+- **Physical Name**: all printers available on the server.

 The '+' button saves printer properties.
 In this view, we are also able to launch a test print.
 You can do this by clicking the icon highlighted in the screenshot below: